tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 With the likelihood increasing exponentially with the distance.
 Exact numerical values can be found in ``report.csv``.

+For Minerva attack and similar bit-size attacks we also create plots with all the nonce sizes to have a more complete view of the potential side channels.
+All the results are in the dir called ``analysis_results`` created during the analysis.
+The plots can be found under the names ``conf_interval_plot_all_k_sizes_*.png`` and they are split to have at most 10 nonce sizes at a time.
+Plots for individual nonces can be found under the ``k-by-size`` dir.
+For this type of analysis no ``report.csv`` file is created.

 As mentioned previously, the script executes tests in three stages, first is the Wilcoxon signed-rank test and sign test between all the samples, second is the Friedman test, and finally is the bootstrapping of the